arbor-sim/arbor/doc/fileformat/cable_cell.rst

 ..
 Note::

-   Lines breaks and indentation in the s-expressions presented below have been added for clarity.
-They are not a requirement of the format and will be ignored by the parser.
+   Extra line breaks and indentations in the s-expressions presented below have been added for clarity.
+They are not a requirement of the format and will be treated as whitespace.

 Label dictionary
 ----------------